mintlayer/mintlayer-core/CONTRIBUTING.md

 Follow [these instructions](https://www.rust-lang.org/tools/install) to install rust which is required to build Mintlayer.

+## MIPS

+Mintlayer accepts improvement proposals in [this repo](https://github.com/mintlayer/MIPS).
+Major changes should be discussed via a MIP before they can be included in the code base.
+Check the [BIPs repo](https://github.com/bitcoin/bips) to get an idea of how to write a MIP.

 ## How to actually contribute

 The first thing to do, once you know what you want to do, is to open an issue.
 If you think you'd found a bug open an issue so it can be discussed with the wider